 Use Herbs To Reduce Salt and Fat

-Using herbs in cooking is the best way (in my humble opinion) to amp up flavour without the need for excessive salt or fat.
-Making your own spice blends is a great way to control what you eat and if you’re growing your own herbs, these are soooo much cheaper.
+Using herbs in cooking is the best way to amp up flavour without the need for excessive salt or fat.
+Making your own spice blends is a great way to control what you eat and if you're growing your own herbs, these are soooo much less expensive.
 Many store bought spice blends include additives, sugar, sodium, gluten or even MSG and a small bottle can cost $5-$10 or even more if organic.
 I love that this recipe is totally clean and made to my preference.

 I've included an easy how to on drying your own herbs down below.
 If you are growing herbs in your garden, I encourage you to dry some for use in the winter and of course for this recipe too.

 Homemade Herbes de Provence